LaurieDacosta94/chat-1-2-/README.md

 - Use the ⚙️ button in the sidebar header to switch between light and dark themes.
 - Drafts are stored per-chat and synced to `localStorage`, so you can bounce between conversations without losing what you were typing.
 - Tap the emoji button next to the composer to open the picker, then click any emoji to insert it at your cursor.
-- Hit the 🔍 button (or press `Ctrl/Cmd + F`) to search within the active conversation, then clear results with the × control.
+- Press `Ctrl/Cmd + F` inside a conversation to open message search, then use `Enter` or the arrow buttons to jump between matches.
+- Click the ⬇️ button in the chat header to download the active conversation as a JSON transcript.

 ## Project Structure